moay/afterglow/README.md

 Learn more about the project on the project website: [http://afterglowplayer.com](http://afterglowplayer.com).

+# Don't use this branch!

+This branch is under heavy development.
+The builds should be mostly working, but there is no point in using an unstable branch.
+Except if you want to, of course.

 ## Documentation

 There is a full documentation available here: [docs.afterglowplayer.com](http://docs.afterglowplayer.com).